 There is no maximum percentage.
 It will depend on the negotiated NIH IDC.
-If your institution does not have a NIH IDC, please reach out to PAIR HelpDesk immediately.
+If your institution does not have a NIH IDC, please reach out to the program help desk immediately.

 Will the grant include both direct and indirect costs?